The Tour of Ain 2023

 The 35th edition will take place from 31 th to 2nd August.

-From a sporting point of view, historically, the Tour de l’Ain is a revelation: Thibaut PINOT, Romain BARDET, Julian ALAPHILIPPE, Warren BARGUIL, David GAUDU, the current leaders of French cycling all won their first professional victory there or revealed themselves on the event.
-This is no coincidence.
-One of the strengths of the Tour de l’Ain is its territory: a playground which, because of its geographical diversity, is so favourable to cycling, allows the creation of a stage race – alternating plains and mountains – which will allow the best riders to emerge at the end of a race which is often captivating and hard fought.
+Sportingly speaking, historically, the Tour de l’Ain is revealing: Thibaut Pinot, Romain Bardet, Julian Alaphilippe, Warren Barguil, David Gaudu, the current leaders of French cycling have all won their first professional victory there or revealed themselves on the ‘test.
+It is not a coincidence.
+One of the strengths of the Tour de l’Ain is its territory: a playground which, by its geographical diversity, so favorable to the practice of cycling, allows the creation of a race in stages – alternating plain and mountain – which will allow best runners to emerge at the end of an often captivating and fiercely contested race.

-Created in 1989, the Tour de l’Ain is part of the International Cycling Union calendar (Class 2.1) and counts for the UCI Europe Tour.
-A classification that allows it to host 20 of the world’s best teams.
+Created in 1989, the Tour de l’Ain is integrated into the calendar of the International Cycling Union (Class 2.1) and counts for the UCI Europe Tour.
+A classification that allows it to host 20 teams among the best teams in the world.

 Taking place a few weeks after the Tour de France, a special place is given to neo-pros and development teams.

-The Tour de l’Ain has thus allowed young talents such as Romain Bardet, Warren Barguil, Pierre Latour or more recently David Gaudu to assert themselves alongside experienced riders such as David Moncoutié, Alexander Vinokourov or Thomas Voeckler.
+The Tour de l’Ain has thus enabled young talents such as Romain Bardet, Warren Barguil, Julian Alaphilippe, Pierre Latour or more recently David Gaudu to assert themselves alongside experienced riders such as David Moncoutié, Alexandre Vinokourov or again Thomas Voeckler.

-The short and dynamic stages that take in the relief of the Haut-Jura at the end of the race make the Tour de l’Ain a sure value on the international circuit, favouring a complete rider with strong climbing qualities.
+The short and dynamic stages borrowing, on the end of the event, the reliefs of the Haut-Jura, make the Tour de l’Ain, a safe bet on the international circuit, favoring a complete runner with asserted qualities of climber.